 Becoming an Accredited Entity and/or Registered Certifier allows you to assess and provisionally approve developers’ applications to connect to Unitywater’s non-trunk infrastructure.

-We open up applications for accreditation once a year.
+Applications for accreditation open on 1 July, with confirmation provided closer to the time.
 If your application is successful, we provide the necessary training for you to become accredited and list your details on our online Accreditation Register.

 The accreditation process

 Businesses and individuals with a level of knowledge or practical experience with land development and the processes for connection to water supply and sewerage networks in South East Queensland are invited to apply to become an Accredited Entity, Registered Certifier, or both.

 If your application is accepted and training is completed successfully, you will be accredited for 2 years, with renewal subject to satisfactory performance.